TheHerno/notes_frontend_react/README.md

 Notes application made for React practice.
-Using axiso, react-bootstrap and hooks
+Using axios, react-bootstrap and hooks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).